solid/specification/CONTRIBUTING.md

 accept contributions to localize the English content.

+## Contributions at source repository

+Technical reports published at this repository are intended to be read-only snapshots of the CG work items.

+Each work item may have its own original repository any issues and PRs should be made there (instead of this repository `solid/specification`).

 ## Creating and solving issues

 ### Create a new issue

-If you spot a problem with the technical reports published in this repository or would like to request a feature, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
+If you spot a problem with the technical reports being worked on in this repository or would like to request a feature, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
 If a related issue doesn't exist, you can open a new issue.
 In the issue, include relevant information that can help others, e.g., links to